 Well, this is awkward…

-There has been a lot of discussion about this situation.
+There has been a lot of discussion about encampments in Santa Cruz.
 People have asked if we think it’s a “bad look.”
 Community members have griped about yet another major encampment popping up just before winter.
 We’ve even been called out about it on social media.

-The bottom line is, it’s a brutally honest portrayal of homelessness in Santa Cruz County.
+The bottom line is, encampments are a brutally honest portrayal of homelessness in Santa Cruz County.
 And it’s something we can all learn from.

 We’re doing a lot